blankaex/blog/_posts/2023-04-10-effay-shoes.md

 Rounding off the list is the Chelsea boot.
 No shoe closet is complete without a more sophisticated option, and Chelseas are the perfect candidate.
 They can easily be dressed down more casually, but also work fine with a suit and tie.

-This has the added benefit of saving you from the uncomfortable dress shoe you didn't spend enough money on, and hasn't been broken in because you only wear them once every other year when someone gets married or dies.
+This has the added benefit of saving you from the uncomfortable dress shoe you didn't spend enough money on, and haven't been broken in because you only wear them once every other year when someone gets married or dies.

 {% capture images %}
     {{ site.url }}/assets/res/2023-04-10-effay-shoes/wyatt.jpg